MSci Medical Physiology / Course details

 Subsequent modules are designed to improve academic reading and writing skills.
 Specific modules then cover literature searching and introduce Endnote; they provide training on the use of this time-saving referencing software that should aid dissertation, report and other scientific writing.

-The assessments are in the standard format of two attempts per assessment, and a mean mark of 70% is required to pass the unit, which is a required component of the tutorial unit (failure will lead to loss of compensation for poor examination performance and a requirement for satisfactory completion of the unit material during the summer vacation).
+The assessments are in the standard format of two attempts per assessment, and a mean mark of 70% is required to pass the unit, which is a required component of the tutorial unit.
+Failure will result in a loss of compensation for exams, removal from Four-Year Degree programmes and a requirement for the satisfactory completion of the unit material during the summer vacation).

 The academic malpractice module must be completed and passed (100% pass mark) but does not contribute to the unit mark.